5 Tips to Ace Your Video Interview

 One of the benefits for candidates is that employers are moving through their hiring process faster.
 The window for hiring new employees has shrunk over the course of the pandemic.
 Our Staffing team is seeing employers hire candidates within one to two interviews, as opposed to three or four.
 For contract or temporary positions, a candidate can apply, interview, and be hired in just a couple of days!
 This is a benefit to job seekers applying for more than one job, but it also can create stress.

 The speed of the virtual hiring process places lot of significance on the interview portion of the hiring process.
 Employers want to know quickly whether a candidate is right for their job.
 From the candidate perspective, to go from interviewing in person to showcasing yourself and meeting employers through a screen isn't always easy.
-Our Account Management Ema Adams knows what it takes to best position yourself for an open position.
-Following her expert tips can help you stand out.
+Our Account Management Team knows what it takes to best position yourself for an open position.
+Following these expert tips can help you stand out.

 5 Tips for Acing Video Interviews